Last update: October 26th, 2020

 Users will be notified once they have spent £45 (€49), after which point they will have to opt in to continue using the internet.

 What will ETIAS mean for the UK?

 After ETIAS comes into effect, British citizens visiting Europe will have to apply online for an ETIAS visa waiver before departing.
-The ETIAS visas for UK citizens will be valid for 3-year periods and will allow unlimited entries into the region.
+The ETIAS visa waiver for UK citizens will be valid for 3-year periods and will allow unlimited entries into the region.

-Although British people will need to apply for ETIAS, they will not need to apply for a visa like many other countries.
+Although British people will need an ETIAS travel authorisation, they will not need to apply for a visa like many other countries.
 The 61 nationalities which are currently visa-exempt, including the UK, will remain visa-exempt but will need an ETIAS visa waiver.

 The ETIAS application should not take longer than 10 minutes to complete and the process will be straightforward.
 Applicants will have to fill out a short form with personal information, details of their passport and answer some security questions.
 They will then have to pay a fee.

-Obtaining an ETIAS visa to travel to Europe will not be optional.
-It will be highly regulated.
-Airlines, ferry firms, train operators or coach companies will check that travelers have a valid ETIAS visa before departure.
-All operators will be required to verify, “that travelers are in possession of a valid travel authorization” Without a valid ETIAS, the traveler will not be able to board their transport to Europe.
+ETIAS will be highly regulated.
+Airlines, ferry firms, train operators and coach companies will check that travellers have a valid ETIAS visa waiver before departure.
+All operators will be required to verify, “that travellers are in possession of a valid travel authorisation” Without a valid ETIAS, the visitor will not be able to board their transport to Europe.

 Visa-free deal conditional on UK reciprocity

 The European Commission said British citizens will not need visas to visit the European Union for short-term stays.
 However, this policy recommendation is dependent on the UK continuing to offer reciprocal visa-free access to European Union citizens.